DevOpsPlayground/Hands-on-with-HTTPS-and-Certificates-on-Kubernetes/workstations/README.md

-# Provision atendee workstations and
+# Provision attendee workstations and

 ## Prerequisites
 Must have built aks-cluster and resource group from other directory.